mishmish-dev/cboe-assignment/README.md

 # Top Traded Stocks - CBOE take-home technical assignment

+In summer 2024.
+I interviewed at CBOE Europe for a Software Engineer position in Data Pipeline Engineering team.
+They sent me this assignment after a 30-minute intro talk with the hiring manager.
+It was followed by a 90-minute panel technical interview with 4 engineers.
+I was rejected after that, with really vague feedback about my English vocabulary.
+I asked  for more details, but my emails were ignored.

 ## Problem wording

 Using the PITCH specification (the PDF is in the repo), write a program which reads PITCH data from standard input and, at the end of the input, shows a table of the top ten symbols by executed volume.
 For example, your table should look something like this: